Welcome to another interview in the Design Your Dream Life series!

 I was initially fired from my day job after I had been running my freelance business part time.

 In less than 18 months, including the 12 months I spent part time and the 6 months working full time, I hit the six-figure mark.
-Since than my business has been on a growth trajectory.
+Since then my business has been on a growth trajectory.
 In 2017, for example, I increased my business by 67% and 2018 is on track for a 30% increase, even though I’m working fewer hours than previous years!

 What do you wish you knew when you were starting out that you know now?